Skip to content

 Comb and Brush Often

-Combing and brushing your beard serves more of a purpose than just busting tangles in long facial hair.
-The oils produced by glands in your skin are essential to keeping your beard healthy, hydrated, and manageable.
-However, the longer your beard is, the harder it is for those oils to make their way down each individual strand of hair where they’re needed.
-It can end up sitting on your face, clogging up your pores and making you feel greasy.
+What's more is that the longer your beard is, the harder it is for oils to make their way down each individual strand of hair where they’re needed.
 If you find that your facial hair is very dry and brittle but your skin is oily, distribution is probably the root of your issue!

 Leave your thought here